Environment

 Tiikati, Chilean hake, Patagonian hake, Southern hake

-LAST UPDATED: 22 November, 2023
+LAST UPDATED: 15 November, 2024

 The New Zealand hake trawl fishery is a well managed and sustainable fishery in accordance with the Marine Stewardship Council's Principles and Criteria for Sustainable Fishing.

 New Zealand hake is harvested mainly by trawl from the South Island, off the east and west coasts and in sub-Antarctic waters.
 Hake are widely distributed throughout the middle depths of New Zealand waters.
-Adults are mainly found between 250 and 800 m, while juvenile are found in inshore regions shallower than 250 m.
+Adults are mainly found between 250 and 800 m, while juveniles are found in inshore regions shallower than 250 m.
 Hake start breeding around 6 – 10 years and live to roughly 25 years.

 M. australis look similar to other hake but are distinct and only found in New Zealand and Patagonia.

 The two main hake fisheries in New Zealand, off the west coast of the South Island (HAK 7) and on the Chatham Rise (HAK 4), have traditionally consisted of bycatch in the much larger hoki fisheries.
 In recent years, both have become important target fisheries.
 The hake fisheries overlap with the hoki and ling fisheries.
 As such, they are often considered and managed as a complex.
-Hoki and ling are both MSC certified fisheries.
+Hoki and ling are both MSC-certified fisheries.

 Hake is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
-FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
-The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
-The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.
+FNZ works in partnership with Seafood New Zealand | Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners).
+The two parties developed a joint-management framework with agreed strategic and operational priorities and work plans.
+The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long term within the constraints of ecological sustainability.

 The MSC Certification covers 55% of all hake caught in New Zealand.
-Hake was re-certified in September 2018, however HAK 7 was withdrawn from certification in 2019.
+Hake was re-certified in September 2018, however, HAK 7 was withdrawn from certification in 2019.

 For more information, download the full MSC Certification Report.